If you book a cruise in Europe, remember to discover its fantastic Art Nouveau heritage

 A cruise is a great way to discover Europe.
 You can check multiple cities in multiple countries while only unpacking once.
 And while your instinct may be to visit sunny Mediterranean cities like Rome, Athens or Barcelona, for an Art Nouveau lover it may be more interesting to go to Central and Northern Europe.For visitors traveling by cruise these cities have a lot to offer.
 These regions might offer better Art Nouveau cities than Gaudí’s Barcelona, places with unique experiences, gorgeous vistas, and amazing buildings.

 Art and travel have always been closely linked.
-During your cruise at the Danube river, the Atlantic or the Mediterranean coast it is great that you dive into its history, culture and civilization.
+During your cruise along rivers (Danube, Duero) or sea coasts (Atlantic, Mediterranean) are great ways to dive into its history, culture and civilization.

 If you choose wisely, your cruise trip may be a great opportunity to discover all the artistic richness of the most beautiful Art Nouveau cities of Europe.
 If you like this Art style, choose a cruise that visits Art Nouveau cities.
 Danube river is a perfect itinerary, better than the Rhine or Loire rivers.
 If you go south, visit Barcelona or Valencia, and not Seville or Naples, where the presence of Art Nouveau is minimal.